Therapy for Queer & Trans Teens in Philadelphia

 you love your child more than anthing, and you’re in uncharted waters.

-You’re questioning who you are and who you want to be, but you feel scared and alone.
-You both wish you could just talk to each other about it, instead of walking on eggshells and avoiding the topic.
+As a teen, you’re questioning who you are and who you want to be, but you feel scared and alone.
+You both wish you had someone to talk to, but you don’t who to turn to.

 Perhaps your teen told you they’re trans, and they want to come out at school.
 Your mind is reeling with how to tell your kid’s teachers, and you don’t even know where to begin with the name-change process.